Autodesk-Forge/forge-tutorial-postman/ModelDerivative_05/instructions/task-2.md

 2. In the Postman sidebar, click **Task 2 - Upload Source File to OSS > PUT Upload the File**.
 The request loads.

-   Note the use of `ContentUploadSignedURL` in URI.
+   Note the use of `ContentUploadSignedURL` as the URI.

 3. Click the **Body** tab.